QuaSi-Software/Documentation/docs/resie_fundamentals.md

 A practical way to operate the gas boiler in this example would be a demand-driven strategy.
 As such the task to be performed is to meet the demand by operating the gas boiler such that the overall energy balance is conserved.

 This can be done by first calculating the hot water demand `E_hot_water` to be met, which is trivial from the perspective of the simulation as it is an input to the simulation.
 Then the gas boiler can meet this demand by burning gas, which in turn imposes a demand of natural gas `E_gas` on the grid connection.
-Finally the grid connection can fulfill this gas demand by drawing from outside the network boundary.
+Finally the grid connection can fulfill this gas demand by drawing from outside the system boundary.

 #### Losses
 While the conservation of energy is upheld, this does not mean that losses cannot be modeled.
 Energy losses invariably end up as ambient heat, which can contribute to the energy balance of a building, however the technical equipment of a building rarely can be found in a thermal zone that should be kept to comfort levels.
 Equipment with large power draw might even impose a cooling demand on the thermal zone in which they reside.

 Due to the difficulty of generalizing the impact of these losses, they are not generally included in the energy flow model.
 Instead, the implementation of components that typically incur significant losses take this into account with imperfect conversion of energy.
-These losses are considered outside the network boundary and ignored.
+These losses are considered outside the system boundary and ignored.
 It is possible to track these for further analysis outside the simulation, e.g. as internal heating load for a thermal simulation of technical equipment and the surrounding room.

 ## Domain and boundaries

-Due to the generalized nature of the energy network used by Resie, there is no explicit scale inherent to the model.
+Due to the generalized nature of the energy system used by Resie, there is no explicit scale inherent to the model.
 However in practicality there is a large number of parameters and nominal values involved in running an accurate simulation.
 The implementation of components in Resie is done while keeping a scale of buildings and districts in mind, meaning that performing a simulation of a large electric power network would yield inaccurate results.
 In particular transport losses are not modeled and (electric) power is represented as a simplified model.

 The domain of the simulation can therefore be considered as the technical equipment providing energy to a number of connected buildings up to a scale where transport losses cannot be ignored anymore.
-Outside the domain are three major other domains to and from which the energy network connect:
+Outside the domain are three major other domains to and from which the energy system connect:

 ![Illustration of the model domain and boundaries](fig/domain_boundaries.png)

 The first of these is the environment, which plays a role for components that directly draw energy from the environment such as solar collectors or heat pumps fed by ambient heat from the atmosphere or the ground.
 The second are public grids, usually for electricity, heat and natural gas, however grids of any kind of energy-carrying medium can be modeled.
 An important difference to the environment is that energy can be both drawn from the grids and fed back into them if there is a surplus.

 The third domain are demands, which encompass any kind of system or process that requires energy and that must be met exactly.
 While demand simulation is an important part of the overall building energy simulation process, Resie is not concerned with calculating the demands and requires the values as an input.
-Demands can also be abstracted to impose the use of energy upon an energy network.
+Demands can also be abstracted to impose the use of energy upon an energy system.
 For example if there is a power plant nearby, which produces a large amount of waste heat, this can be implemented as a cooling demand.
 This allows the waste heat to be used for providing energy for other heating demands while moving any excess into the environment.
-In that case the cooling demand provides energy to the energy network and this differs from an environmental input in the sense that the energy must be used up completely.
+In that case the cooling demand provides energy to the energy system and this differs from an environmental input in the sense that the energy must be used up completely.

 ## Energy system components